meteor/meteor/content/testing.md

 meteor test --port 3100
 ```

-Then you can open two browser windows to see the app in action as well as ensuring you don't break any tests as you develop it.
+Then you can open two browser windows to see the app in action while also ensuring that you don't break any tests as you make changes.

 ## Integration testing